sidja/django-toolbar-session-panel/README.md

 # Session Debug Panel

-This panel will allow you to query your session after request Serialied session object data will also be displayed
+This panel will allow you to query your session after request.

+Serialied session object data will also be displayed

 For ex :